 In the United States, no comprehensive climate change legislation has been implemented at the federal level.
 However, following the U.S. Supreme Court finding that GHG emissions constitute a pollutant under the Clean Air Act, the EPA has adopted regulations that, among other things, establish construction and operating permit reviews for GHG emissions from certain large stationary sources, require the monitoring and annual reporting of GHG emissions from certain petroleum and natural gas system sources in the United States, impose new standards reducing methane emissions from oil and gas operations through limitations on venting and flaring and the implementation of enhanced emission leak detection and repair requirements, and together with the United States Department of Transportation, implement GHG emissions limits on vehicles manufactured for operation in the United States.
-The federal regulation of methane emissions from oil and natural gas facilities has been subject to uncertainty in recent years and the EPA is currently proposing new and updated rules for both new and existing sources.
-The EPA's proposed rules, if finalized would make existing regulations more stringent, expand the scope of source types covered by the rules and require states to develop plans to reduce methane and volatile organic compound emissions from existing sources that must be at least as effective as presumptive standards set by EPA.
-The EPA is currently seeking public comments on its proposal.
-However, all of these regulatory actions will likely be subject to legal challenges.
+The federal regulation of methane emissions from oil and natural gas facilities has been subject to considerable attention in recent years.
+In December 2023, the EPA finalized new and updated rules for both new and existing sources.
+The final rules make existing regulations more stringent, expand the scope of source types covered by the rules and require states to develop plans to reduce methane and volatile organic compound emissions from existing sources.
+These new rules will likely be subject to legal challenges.
 As a result, we cannot predict the scope of any final methane regulatory requirements or the cost to comply with such requirements.
 However, given the long-term trend toward increasing regulation, future federal GHG regulations of the oil and natural gas industry remain a significant possibility.

 Governmental, scientific, and public concern over the threat of climate change arising from GHG emissions has resulted in increasing political risks in the United States, including climate change related pledges made by certain candidates elected to public office.
 President Biden has issued several executive orders focused on addressing climate change, including items that may impact costs to produce, or demand for, oil and gas.
-There are also increasing financial risks for fossil fuel producers as shareholders currently invested in fossil-fuel energy companies may elect in the future to shift some or all of their investments into other sectors.
+There are also increasing financial risks for fossil fuel producers as shareholders currently invested in fossilfuel energy companies may elect in the future to shift some or all of their investments into other sectors.
 Institutional lenders who provide financing to fossil-fuel energy companies also have become more attentive to sustainable lending practices and some of them may elect not to provide funding for fossil fuel energy companies.
 For example, at COP26, the Glasgow Financial Alliance for Net Zero ("GFANZ") announced that over 450 firms in the financial sector across 45 countries committed to net zero goals.
-The various sub-alliances of GFANZ generally require participants to set short-term, sector-specific targets to transition their financing, investing, and/or underwriting activities to net zero emissions by 2050.
-There is also a risk that financial institutions will be required to adopt policies that have the effect of reducing the funding provided to the fossil fuel sector.
+The various suballiances of GFANZ generally require participants to set short-term, sector-specific targets to transition their financing, investing, and/or underwriting activities to net zero emissions by 2050.
+There is also a risk that financial institutions will be pressured or required to adopt policies that have the effect of reducing the funding provided to the fossil fuel sector.
 President Biden signed an executive order calling for the development of a "climate finance plan" and, separately, the Federal Reserve has joined the Network for Greening the Financial System ("NGFS"), a consortium of financial regulators focused on addressing climate-related risks in the financial sector.
 In November 2021, the Federal Reserve issued a statement in support of the efforts of the NGFS to identify key issues and potential solutions for the climate-related challenges most relevant to central banks and supervisory authorities.
 Limitation of investments in and financings for fossil fuel energy companies could result in the restriction, delay or cancellation of drilling programs or development or production activities.